AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

 eth1 is used in the following example.
 If you want to configure another ENI, modify the ENI ID.

-1. Open the configuration file of an ENI.
+1. Open the configuration file of the ENI.

     ```
     vi /etc/systemd/network/60-eth1.network